What is Rucking? – Complete Guide to Rucking in 2023

 What Is Rucking?

 It’s thought that every military in the world uses rucking and ruck marches as part of drills and fitness training.
 It’s cheap, easy and highly effective.
-The additional load challenges endurance and forces the biggest muscles to work harder and, thus, grow stronger.
+The additional load challenges your endurance and forces the biggest muscles to work harder and, thus, grow stronger.
 It works because it is functional: rucking is just everyday movement with an added twist.

 Benefits of Rucking